donald6414/donald6414/README.md

 <br>

+- 👀 I’m interested in Software as a service development (SAAS)
-- 👀 I’m interested in Laravel, Vue Js, Nuxt Js, Flutter and Bootstrap
+- 👍 I’m solid and spend most of my time with Laravel, Vue Js, Nuxt Js, Vuetify, Flutter and Bootstrap
 - 💞️ I’m looking to collaborate on software as a service (SAAS) projects
 - 📫 How to reach me by email: dondonald971@gmail.com, website: www.donaldtz.com
 - 😄 Pronouns: He/Him